sandross3600/fairness_audit_framework/README.md

 - 👥 Intersectional fairness support at each step.
 - ✅ Case study application to an AI-powered loan approval system.

-## Repository Structure
+## Repository structure
 fairness_audit_framework/

-├── playbook/ # Core fairness audit components
+├── framework/ # Core fairness audit components

-├── case_study/ # Loan approval case study
+├── example/ # Loan approval case study

-├── validation_framework/ # Statistical validation approaches

-├── templates/ # Reporting templates

-├── assets/ # Charts, diagrams, supporting visuals

 ├── README.md # Project overview and usage

-├── LICENSE # Open source license

-└── .gitignore # Git configuration

-## Getting Started
+## Getting started

 1. Clone the repository.
-2. Follow the guidance in `playbook/integration_workflow.md` to apply each audit component.
+2. Follow the guidance in `framework/integration_workflow.md` to apply each audit component.
-3. Use the templates in `/templates` to document your audit findings.
-4. Refer to the `case_study/` folder to see the audit process applied to a loan approval AI system.
+3. Refer to the `example/` folder to see the audit process applied to a loan approval AI system.

-## Intended Users
+## Intended users

-- ML Engineers
+- ML engineers
-- Data Scientists
+- Data scientists
-- Fairness Researchers
+- Fairness researchers
-- AI Governance & Risk Teams
+- AI governance & risk teams

-## Future Improvements
+## Future improvements

-This version of the playbook is designed for teams with basic-to-intermediate fairness literacy.
+This version of the framework is designed for teams with basic-to-intermediate fairness literacy.
 Future improvements may include:

 - Automated metric calculation scripts
 - Pre-built dashboards